Savings Interest Calculator

 ³ EU average for traditional savings accounts (ECB, Oct 2025).

-This savings interest calculator lets you compare how your money grows across different providers — from traditional banks to neobanks and DeFi lending protocols.
-Enter your initial deposit, set up recurring contributions, choose a time horizon, and adjust the interest rate to see results instantly.
+This compound interest calculator with contributions lets you see how much your savings will grow over time across different providers — from traditional banks to neobanks and DeFi lending protocols.
+Enter your initial deposit, set up monthly deposits or other recurring contributions, choose a time horizon from 5 to 30 years, and adjust the interest rate to see results instantly.

 The compound interest formula used is: FV = P × (1 + r)t + C × [((1 + r)t − 1) / r], where P is your principal, r is the annual rate, t is the number of years, and C is your annual contribution.
 Each year, interest is earned on your full balance including previously earned interest — that's the power of compounding.

 All results update in real-time as you change any input.
-You can also toggle between USD and EUR, or enable inflation adjustment to see your returns in today's purchasing power.
+You can also toggle between USD and EUR, or enable the inflation-adjusted savings calculator mode to see your returns in today's purchasing power rather than nominal value.

 Savings Interest Rates Compared